awgamedev/AWS/.github/instructions/publicjs.instructions.md

+# JavaScript Code Style for public/js Directory

-# This file describes the JavaScript code style for the public/js directory.
+This file describes the JavaScript code style for the public/js directory.

 ## General structure of a JavaScript file